A level results day: quick tips for parents

 - Impact on future plans: depending on what your teen has planned, these grades may be pretty important as they determine university placements, apprenticeships, or job opportunities – with this in mind, it can be a really big deal for them and for you so it’s important to take care of each other on the day

 Preparation can help ease the stress of results day.
-Here are some things to keep in mind:
+This guide for parents on exam stress might help you and your teen prepare emotionally for the day, and here are some things to keep in mind:

-- Know the date: A Level results day 2024 is typically in mid-August – this year it’s the 15th of August 2024, if you and your teen want to mark this on your calendar
+- Know the date: A Level results day 2025 is typically in mid-August – this time it’s Thursday the 14th August of 2025, if you and your teen want to mark this on your calendar

 - Understand the process: results are usually available from schools in the morning, and many students nowadays may also receive their results online